The Coxcomb (play): Authorship

 Fletcher — Act I, scenes 1-3 and 5; Act II, 1 and 3; Act III, 1 and 2; Act IV, 2, 4-6, and 8;

 Beaumont and Fletcher — Act I, scene 6; Act II, 2; Act III, 3.

 Critics have long recognized that the existing text is a revised version of the Beaumont and Fletcher original, likely done for one of the King's Men's revivals.
 The favorite candidate for the reviser is Philip Massinger, a major participant in Fletcher's canon; but William Rowley has also been considered.
 If the revision was done for the 1636 revival, as some believe, Rowley would be eliminated, since he died a decade earlier.

 After 1642

 Along with many other plays in Fletcher's canon, The Coxcomb was revived during the Restoration era; it proved popular, and was reprinted in a single-play edition in 1718.
 The play is one of the relatively few Beaumont/Fletcher works given a performance in later centuries; it was acted by the Elizabethan Stage Society in the Hall of the Inner Temple on 10 February 1898 – a production reviewed by George Bernard Shaw.

+Shakespeare’s Globe Education series ‘Read Not Dead’ featured The Coxcomb at Sam Wanamaker Playhouse in 2016, the 400th anniversary of Beaumont’s death.